CartoDB/carto-vl/docs/guides/05-legends-and-widgets.md

 With that said, we provide some examples of this so you can base your own legends on CARTO VL examples.
 Here, we'll explain both: the CARTO VL legend API and the reference examples that use such API.

+To access the `getLegendData()` method you'll need a way to reference your `ramp` expression.
+If the `ramp` expression is the root expression of a styling property it can be accessed directly with `layer.viz.color.getLegendData()`.
+Otherwise, you'll need to use a variable, as explained in the [next subsection](##_Widgets).

 ### Unclassified numerical data

 <div class="example-map">